code-pushup/cli/README.md

 | `type:util`     | general purpose utilities and types intended for reuse                       | `type:util`                    |
 | `type:e2e`      | E2E testing                                                                  | `type:app` or `type:feature`   |

-### Contributing

-Listed you can find information helpful when contributing to the project

 #### Special Targets

 The repository includes a couple of common optional targets: